praetoriandigital/cub-docs/fields.md

       {
         type: 'organizaiton',
         // name: 'organization', // name is implicit, you CAN'T change it
+        value: 'org_r0DY7pGnsSkUpZsM', // MUST BE valid organization uid
-        // value: 'DONT DO THIS', // value MUST NOT be set },
+                                       // or value will be ignored and dropped },
       ...
   ```